wbzyl/nosql-tutorial/lib/views/couchdb-views.markdown

 returns all comments for the post.”

-## Optymizacja: using the power of view collation
+## Using the power of view collation

 What we'd probably want then would be a way to join the blog post and the various comments together to be able to retrieve them with **a single HTTP request**.

+Rozważmy taki widok:

     :::javascript
     function(doc) {